hawkinsw/quic-wg-wiki/Related-Activities.md

 ### 0rtt-bdp

 This memo discusses a solution where the client is informed about path parameters: both the client and the server can contribute to the reduction of the time-to-service for subsequent connections.
+The information can not be seen within the network and is only known at the client and server levels.
 * **Main contact:**
   * Nicolas Kuhn (nicolas.kuhn@cnes.fr)
   * Emile Stephan (emile.stephan@orange.com)